ndierckx/NOVOPlasty/README.md

-Combined reads       = The path to the file that contains the combined reads (forward and reverse in 1 file) Forward reads        = The path to the file that contains the forward reads (not necessary when there is a merged file) Reverse reads        = The path to the file that contains the reverse reads (not necessary when there is a merged file)
+Combined reads       = The path to the file that contains the combined reads (forward and reverse in 1 file) Forward reads        = The path to the file that contains the forward reads (not necessary when there is a merged file) Reverse reads        = The path to the file that contains the reverse reads (not necessary when there is a merged file) Store Hash           = If you want several runs on one dataset, you can store the hash locally to speed up the process (put "yes" to store the hashes locally)
+                       To run local saved files, goto te wiki section of the github page

 Optional:
 -----------------------